Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 ~~~

-As you can see in the top of the file, there are imported three modules: `react`, `react-dom` which serves as the entry point of the DOM-related rendering paths and our Mastermind code.
+As you can see at the top of the file, there are imported three modules: `react`, `react-dom` which serves as the entry point of the DOM-related rendering paths and our Mastermind code.
-After importing modules, the Mastermind code is initialised and rendered in `DOM` within the element which `ID` is `mastermind`, defined in the `./dist/index.html` file:
+After importing modules, the Mastermind code is initialised and rendered in `DOM` within the element whose `ID` is `mastermind`, defined in the `./dist/index.html` file:

 ~~~html